shotstack/shotstack-sdk-php/README.md

 ### Composer

-The recomended way to use the SDK is as a compoaser package.
+The recomended way to use the SDK is as a composer package.
 Install using the command:

 ```
 composer require shotstack/shotstack-sdk-php